-The cremation will be held at a time suitable for the funeral director.
+The cremation will be held at a time suitable for the crematorium.
 The family will not have the opportunity to attend or view the deceased.

-The ashes will be returned to the family to do with as they want, or some funeral providers might offer to scatter the ashes in their garden of remembrance, which can be visited by families.
+The ashes may then be collected by the family to do with as they want, or some funeral providers might offer to scatter the ashes in their garden of remembrance, which can be visited by families.

-A direct cremation offers a simple disposition option.
+A direct cremation offers a simple service.
 It doesn’t include any pre-funeral ceremony or formal funeral.